slackhq/slack-api-docs/methods/rtm.start.md

 The `self` property contains details on the authenticated user.

 The `team` property contains details on the authenticated user's team.
+If a team has not yet set a custom icon, the value of `team.icon.image_default` will be `true`.

 The `users` property contains a list of [user objects](/types/user), one for every member of the team.

 The `channels` property is a list of [channel objects](/types/channel), one